Caring for a breathless patient at home

 Breathlessness is a very frightening symptom - and living with a breathless person can be very stressful.

-Anxiety and breathlessness are very linked - breathlessness make you anxious - and when you are anxious you breathe more quickly and less efficiently.
+Anxiety and breathlessness are very linked - breathlessness can make you anxious - and when you are anxious you breathe more quickly and less efficiently.

 Top tips